Documentation Index

 Use this file to discover all available pages before exploring further.

 The Trustware SDK surfaces errors through a typed TrustwareError class, so you always know what went wrong and why.
-You can handle errors reactively via the onError callback, or imperatively by catching thrown errors in the headless core.
+You can handle errors reactively via the onError callback, imperatively by catching thrown errors in the headless core, or by listening for the error event in the lifecycle events stream.

 The TrustwareError class